adenger/mutations-ppin/README.md

 ## Installation

-Download the jar and json files from the *binaries* folder or clone and import into Eclipse
+Download the jar and json files from the *binaries* folder or clone and import into Eclipse.
+Java version 8 or newer is required.

 ## Parameters